-Sample Letter to Local News Media
+Sample Letter to your Local News Media (2023)

+Dear Editor:

-Dear Editor: Saturday, May marks the anniversary of one of America's great days of giving - the National Association of Letter Carriers Stamp Out Hunger® Food Drive.
-Letter carriers travel through the communities daily, often coming face to face with a sad reality for too many, hunger.
-Each year on the second Saturday in May, letter carriers across the county collect non-perishable food donations from our customers.
+Saturday, May 13th marks the 31st anniversary of one of America's great days of giving - the National Association of Letter Carriers Stamp Out Hunger Food drive.

+Letter carriers walk through the community every day, often coming face to face with a sad reality for too many, hunger.

+So, each year on the second Saturday in May, letter carriers across the country collect non-perishable food donations from our customers.
 These donations go directly to local food pantries to provide food to people in (insert name of city) who need our help.

-Over the course of its 30-year history, the drive has collected well over 1.9 billion pounds of food, thanks to a postal service universal delivery network that spans the entire nation, including Puerto Rico, Guam and the U.S. Virgin Islands.
+Over the course of its 30-year history, the drive has collected well over 1.82 billion pounds of food, thanks to a postal service universal delivery network that spans the entire nation, including Puerto Rico, Guam and U.S. Virgin Islands.

 The need for food donations is great.
-Currently, more than 44 million Americans are unsure where their next meal will come from.
-More than 13 million are children who feel hunger's impact on their overall health and ability to perform in school.
-Nearly 5.5 million seniors over age 60 are food insecure, with many who live on fixed incomes often too embarrassed to ask for help.
+Currently, more than 35 million Americans are unsure where their next meal is coming from.
+More than twelve million are children who feel hunger's impact on their overall health and ability to perform in school.
+And nearly 5.2 million seniors over age 60 are food insecure, with many who live on fixed incomes often too embarrassed to ask for help.

 Our food drive's timing is crucial.
 Food banks and pantries often receive the majority of their donations during the Thanksgiving and Christmas holiday seasons.
 By springtime, many pantries are depleted, entering the summer low on supplies at a time when many school breakfast and lunch programs are not available to children in need.

-Participating in this year's Letter Carrier Stamp Out Hunger® Food Drive is simple.
-Just leave non-perishable food donation in a bag by your mailbox Saturday, May, 20 and your letter carrier will do the rest.
-With your help, letter carrier and the US Postal Service have collected over 1.9 billion pounds of food in the United States over the 30 years as a national food drive.
-Please help us in our fight to Stamp Out Hunger .
+Participating in this year's Letter Carrier Stamp Out Hunger Food Drive is simple.
+Just leave a nonperishable food donation in a bag by your mailbox Saturday, day of 2023 and your letter carrier will do the rest.
+With your help, letter carriers and the US Postal Service have collected over 1.82 billion pounds of food in the United States over the 30 years as a national food drive.
+Please help us in our fight to end hunger, as we celebrate our 31st anniversary year in America's great day of giving.

 Sincerely, (Your name) Letter Carrier (City/State)